Do you have problems with your Oppo Pad?

 One of the significant problems you can face when using the Oppo Pad is that its screen is not working correctly.

-As we know, the display is the most crucial component in a tablet.
+As we know, the display is the most crucial component in a smartphone.
 So if your screen is not working properly, it can be a significant problem.

 It is one of the worst problems you can face when using a new device.